 Once you have gathered your workforce supply and demand data, you are able to compare this information to provide a picture of the workforce gaps in your business.
 This process is commonly referred to as a gap analysis.
 At this stage, gathering information to better understand the skills gaps in your current workforce is crucial in identifying future skills needs that will align with your business objectives.
-The identification of these gaps will help to inform the basis of strategies and actions for development as outlined later on in this toolkit in Stage 3.
+The identification of these gaps will help to inform the basis of strategies and actions for development as outlined in the 'Assess the gaps' section in Stage 3, later on in this toolkit.